bfix/plumber/README.md

 #### Ports `/mnt/plumb/<portname>`

-For each port referenced in the ruleset a corresponding port file is created with the name of the port.
+For each port referenced in the list of rules a corresponding port file is created with the name of the port.
 A port cannot be named `rules`or `send`; these files are maintained by the plumber directly.